Traneptora/grimoire/_posts/2020-11-22-summon-beast.markdown

 **Range**: 90 feet

-**Components**: V, S, M (a feather, tuft or fur, and fish tail inside a gilded acorn worth at least 200gp)
+**Components**: V, S, M (a feather, tuft of fur, and fish tail inside a gilded acorn worth at least 200gp)

 **Duration**: Concentration, up to 1 hour